kmcnaught/kmcnaught.github.io/block-coding/grid-based-access.md

 ### Compact grid: 4 rows × 7 columns

 For users who need larger cells, this layout provides core navigation (moving blocks around) on the main page, jumps between areas of the editor with 2 steps, and a few pages 1 level down for extra functionality.
-This gives access to all blocks with editors that can be navigated with arrows and/or tab key, but we have not yet implemented support for typing into blocks.
+This gives access to all blocks with editors that can be navigated with arrows and/or tab key, but we have not yet implemented support for typing into blocks, except for numbers.
+It also comes with direct links to sample projects, and an empty template project with a reduced toolbox for beginners.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5c6OD8T0_EE?si=AFs9pb3ozfmIx07X" title="YouTube video player: Using MakeCode with eye gaze in Grid3 (4x7 layout)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Advanced grid: 7 rows × 11 columns layout

 If users who can manage with 7 rows, this allows arrow keys around the 4 edges of the screen which makes navigation simpler.
-This layout also has additioal pages 1 level down for extra functionality, and a writing page for typing into blocks (with some caveats).
+This layout also has additional pages 1 level down for extra functionality, and a writing page for typing into blocks (with some caveats).

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/d107431d9b094950a56055b94320cb0c" title="Loom video player: MakeCode in Grid: 7x11 layout" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>